-POS terminals are a quick and easy way to sell fare products to both users with accounts and those who don’t travel often and need one-off tickets.
+The Customer Service Desk is a quick and easy way to sell fare products to both users with accounts and those who don’t travel often and need one-off tickets.
 Modeshift can provide the equipment itself, as well as integration and support for all operations.

 - NFC reader for issuing/reading NFC cards

 - Receipt printer – for issuing single ride/QR tickets and receipts

 - Webcam/Scanner for taking/scanning pictures of the rider in order to personalize the account

 All-in-one solutions provide different setups for different needs.
 Historically, our clients prefer to keep things simple and choose a straightforward all-in-one solution with NFC card and receipt printer.
 A cash drawer can also be added to the device.
 This setup covers 99% of the needs we’re seeing on the market!

 Our mobile Customer Service Desk device, along with the cashbox inside public transit vehicles, can effectively substitute the traditional farebox.
 Modular systems require less support and maintenance resources and can decrease operational costs while keeping cash as a payment method.